-Name of complainant: Date submitted: Address: Home phone: Cell:(please circle the prefer Work: rred number) The complainant is: (chec Cell: an employee, hold a student, grade a parent or commu other (please speci ing the position ofat mity member fy your relationship with or as at(location (school or location (sociation to the District) Basis of this complaint/gr ievance: Race Color Weight National Origin Ethnic Group Religion Other/Not sure (Pleas Gende Sex Sexua er l orientation Name and/or description of phone:Cell:Work: Description of Alleged Ha urassment/Bullying/Discrimina ntion/Incident: Incident is a result of student and/or employee conduct.
-Incident involved physical contact and/or verbal threats, intimidation or abu Date, Time and Place of V violation(s): Witnesses, if any, or othe including contact information rs who should be contacted w tion for each: rith knowledge important to this investigation Others you may have disc cussed this complaint/grievanc ce/incident with, including contact information Describe the remedy, outc come or resolution: Remedy Sought by Comp lainant: Date Signature of Complainant 6 ·····
+Name of complainant: Date submitted: Address: Home phone: Cell:(please circle the prefer Work: rred number) The complainant is: (chec k all that apply): an employee, hold a student, grade a parent or commu other (please speci ing the position of at inity member fy your relationship with or as: at(location sociation to the District) Basis of this complaint/gr ievance: Race Color Weight National Origin Ethnic Group Religion Other/Not sure (Pleas Gender Sex Sexual er l orientation Name and/or description of Color Weight Weight Gender National Origin Ethnic Group Religion Other/Not sure (Please briefly explain): ne and/or description of accused person(s): cription of Alleged Harassment/Bullying/Discrimination/Incident: dent is a result ofstudent and/oremployee conduct. dent involved physical contact and/orverbal threats, intimidation or abuse e, Time and Place of Violation(s): nesses, if any, or others who should be contacted with knowledge important to this investigation, uding contact information for each: ers you may have discussed this complaint/grievance/incident with, including contact information each: this incident/discrimination been previously reported? []Y []N If yes, when and to whom? cribe the remedy, outcome or resolution: Description of Alleged Ha arassment/Bullying/Discrimina ntion/Incident: Incident is a result of student and/or employee conduct.
+Incident involved physical contact and/or verbal threats, intimidation or abu Date, Time and Place of V Violation(s): Witnesses, if any, or othe including contact information rs who should be contacted w tion for each: rith knowledge important to this investigation Others you may have disc cussed this complaint/grievance ee/incident with, including contact information Has this incident/discrimin nation been previously reported d? []Y []N If yes, when and to whom?
+Describe the remedy, outc come or resolution: Remedy Sought by Comp lainant: Date Signature of Complainant 2 Signature of Complainant